-The Organisation of Islamic Cooperation (OIC, until 2011 - Organisation of the Islamic Conference) was established in 1969.
+The Organisation of Islamic Cooperation was established in 1969 (OIC, until 2011 Organisation of the Islamic Conference).

-The headquarters of the OIC General Secretariat is in Jeddah (the Kingdom of Saudi Arabia).
+The Headquarter of the OIC General Secretariat is in Jeddah (the Kingdom of Saudi Arabia).

-The working languages of the OIC are English, Arabic and French.
+The official languages of the OIC are English, Arabic and French.

-The main documents of the Organisation are the OIC Charter and the 10-year strategic document titled OIC-2025: Programme of Action adopted in April 2016.
+The main documents of the Organisation are the Charter of the Organisation of the Islamic Cooperation and the 10-year strategic document titled OIC-2025: Programme of Action adopted in April 2016.

 Kazakhstan is a member of the OIC since 1995.
-The Permanent Mission of the Republic of Kazakhstan to the OIC has been operating in Jeddah since March 2010.
-The Permanent Representative of the Republic of Kazakhstan at the OIC is Ambassador of the Republic of Kazakhstan to Saudi Arabia Bakhyt Batyrshayev.
+The Permanent Representation of the Republic of Kazakhstan at the OIC has been operating since March 2010 in Jeddah.
+The Permanent Representative of the Republic of Kazakhstan at the OIC is the Ambassador of the Republic of Kazakhstan to Saudi Arabia – Berik Aryn.

-These initiatives were supported by the participants of the OIC Istanbul Summit and reflected in its Final Communiqué.
+Both initiatives were supported by the participants of the OIC Istanbul Summit and reflected in its Final Communique.

-- Capacity building of the Islamic Organization for Food Security (IOFS);
+- The Islamic Organization for Food Security's capacity building;

 - Promotion of the Islamic Rapprochement;

-In addition, integration in the abovementioned Agenda of a new initiative of Kazakhstan aimed at creating an OIC-15 platform in the field of science and technology is under process.
+In addition, including in the abovementioned Agenda the new initiative of Kazakhstan to create the platform OIC-15 in the field of science and technology is in the process now.